-There are a couple of ways I’ll start developing plotlines but, cliche as it sounds, it all starts with an idea.
+There are a couple of ways I’ll start developing plotlines but, cliche as it sounds, they all start with an idea.

 Sometimes, it may be a topic I’m interested in researching.

-BttH originated as one of the components of a research project as part of a travel course my last semester of college.
-I knew pretty early on I wanted to focus on bookbinding, which later expanded to bookbinding and printing presses.
+Bound to the Heart originated as one of the components of a research project as part of a travel course my last semester of college.
+I knew early on I wanted to focus on bookbinding, which later expanded to include Gutenberg’s printing press.
 The project itself consisted of writing a novel that I printed and bound, resulting in the final product below.

 It’s by no means perfect, but not bad all things considered (binding using upholstery vinyl is incredibly difficult but the closest material I could find to faux leather).

-While BttH prompted as part of a class, finding a topic I want to explore is often a starting point.
-AHV is centered around agriculture and farming, and I have plans for another novel about a character who was part of a press gang during the Revolutionary War/American War of Independence.
+While Bound to the Heart was prompted by part of a class, finding a topic I want to explore is often a starting point.
+Against His Vows is centered around agriculture and farming, and I have plans for another novel about a character who was part of a press gang during the Revolutionary War/American War of Independence.

 It may also be that I’ve created a secondary character who I’ve grown to love or has a part of their story arc that needs to be continued but cannot be given proper attention in the project in which they first appear.

-For instance, the younger brother of BttH’s protagonist will be showing up again in his own novel, as will their sister who at this point has not been seen but referenced several times.
+For instance, the younger brother of Bound to the Heart’s protagonist will be showing up again in his own novel, as will their sister who at this point has not been seen but referenced several times.

-I’m currently writing the first draft of a novel that features my protagonist leaving his bride at the altar to elope with another woman and the consequences that come with going against his father’s wishes.
+I’m currently writing the first draft of Against His Vows, in which the protagonist leaves his bride at the altar to elope with another woman and revolves around the consequences that come with going against his father’s wishes.
 I’m already planning to do a story revolving around his ex-fiancee, possibly with her staying with an aunt in the country to regroup and recover from the event.

 Two words I find to be of use in creating plotlines are What If?